 On 17th September 1994, a single Grey Squirrel was seen running across the road between Rothesay and Kilchattan Bay, near Torr Wood (NS097593).
 The observers were John Mitchell, who had been the Senior Warden at Loch Lomond National Nature Reserve for nearly 30 years, and his wife.
 It is unknown as to whether the squirrel reached Bute by natural means (Gibson 1996).

 John Mitchell’s sighting of the Grey Squirrel was followed by other reports, and Jack Gibson was of the opinion that a small breeding population might be established (Gibson 2000, 2004).
-However, Billy Shields believed that none of these reports emanated from an authoritative source, and he had no knowledge of any further reliable reports (Shields 2008).
+However, Billy Shields believed that none of these additional reports emanated from an authoritative source, and he had no knowledge of any further reliable reports (Shields 2008).
 Subsequently, Ross Crichton reported that in Roslin Wood (opposite Rothesay Golf Course clubhouse, at the top of Ministers Brae) on 7th January 2016, his dog chased a Grey Squirrel which eventually escaped up a tree.
-This seems a reliable record and thus becomes only the second confirmed record.
+Ross also saw what may well be the same squirrel, in the same wood, but near the road leading to Loch Ascog on 5th March 2017.
+This is only the second confirmed record for Bute.